Why do we run the grants scheme?

 We believe that when communities #SpeakUp about their experiences, they can create change.
 By working with groups who are already trusted partners in their communities, we can make sure we're hearing from even more people, including those whose voices aren't often heard by services.

 Since starting the grants scheme we've supported 35 projects.
 These range from focus groups, community fun days, shared meals, creative projects and more.
 The aim is to engage with people in ways that suit them, and hear a greater range of experiences about local health and social care services.

 Watch the video to find out more about what it's like to take part, from some of our previous grant recipients.

 How does the scheme work?

-Each year we open the scheme for applications and publicise it as widely as we can.
-Grants are awarded by a panel made up of staff members and volunteers.
+We open the scheme every year, encouraging voluntary and community sector groups to apply.
+Grants are then awarded by a panel of staff members and volunteers.

-Organisations carry out their project then write a short report, highlighting their findings and making recommendations to local health and social care services.
+Organisations carry out a range of activities to help them hear from local people, and we help to write up their findings, making recommendations to local health and social care services.
 We then make sure these reports are seen by those who can make change happen.

 Read the reports